-The PPP analysis for the Eselenkei LSP SEA showed that the LSP is compliant with environmental and social obligations in relevant frameworks at local, county, national and international levels.
-Demarcation of landuse zones in the Eselenkei LSP is compliant with the landuse zones, permitted activities and landuse restrictions in the Amboseli Ecosystem Management Plan (AEMP) 2020-2030.
 The Eselenkei LSP is aligned with the Kajiado County Land Sub-Division Guidelines of 2018.
 The guidelines advocate for retention of the group ranches in their traditional state.
 Similarly, the LSP is well aligned with the Kajiado County Spatial Plan of 2019-2029.
-However, the LSP has prescribed the licensing of non-commercial harvesting of natural products (such as medicinal plants and firewood) in the pastoralism and wildlife zone but the licensing criteria has not been spelt out.
+However, the LSP has prescribed the licensing of non-commercial harvesting of natural products (such as medicinal plants and firewood) in the pastoralism and wildlife zone but the licensing criteria has not been spELA out.
 It has also prescribed the undertaking of scientific research in the conservation and tourism development zone but the approval modalities for these activities is unclear.